Item 10: Familiarize yourself with standard traits

 The PartialEq and Eq traits allow you to define equality for user-defined types.
 These traits have special significance because if they're present, the compiler will automatically use them for equality (==) checks, similarly to operator== in C++.
 The default derive implementation does this with a recursive field-by-field comparison.

-The Eq version is just a marker trait extension of PartialEq which adds the assumption of reflexivity: any type T that claims to support Eq should ensure that x == x is true for any x: T.
+The Eq version is just a marker trait extension of PartialEq that adds the assumption of reflexivity: any type T that claims to support Eq should ensure that x == x is true for any x: T.

-This is sufficiently odd to immediately raise the question: when wouldn't x == x?
-The primary rationale behind this split relates to floating point numbers2, and specifically to the special "not a number" value NaN (f32::NAN / f64::NAN in Rust).
+This is sufficiently odd to immediately raise the question, When wouldn't x == x?
+The primary rationale behind this split relates to floating point numbers,1 and specifically to the special "not a number" value NaN (f32::NAN / f64::NAN in Rust).
 The floating point specifications require that nothing compares equal to NaN, including NaN itself; the PartialEq trait is the knock-on effect of this.

 For user-defined types that don't have any float-related peculiarities, you should implement Eq whenever you implement PartialEq.
 The full Eq trait is also required if you want to use the type as the key in a HashMap (as well as the Hash trait).

 You should implement PartialEq manually if your type contains any fields that do not affect the item's identity, such as internal caches and other performance optimizations.
+(Any manual implementation will also be used for Eq if it is defined, because Eq is just a marker trait that has no methods of its own.)

 PartialOrd and Ord

 The ordering traits PartialOrd and Ord allow comparisons between two items of a type, returning Less, Greater, or Equal.
-The traits require equivalent equality traits to be implemented (PartialOrd requires PartialEq, Ord requires Eq), and the two have to agree with each other (watch out for this with manual implementations in particular).
+The traits require equivalent equality traits to be implemented (PartialOrd requires PartialEq; Ord requires Eq), and the two have to agree with each other (watch out for this with manual implementations in particular).

 As with the equality traits, the comparison traits have special significance because the compiler will automatically use them for comparison operations (<, >, <=, >=).

-The default implementation produced by derive compares fields (or enum variants) lexicographically in the order they're defined, so if this isn't correct you'll need to implement the traits manually (or re-order the fields).
+The default implementation produced by derive compares fields (or enum variants) lexicographically in the order they're defined, so if this isn't correct, you'll need to implement the traits manually (or reorder the fields).

-let x = Oddity(1);
+let x = Oddity(f32::NAN);

-let x2 = Oddity(1);
+let y = Oddity(f32::NAN);

-if x <= x2 {
+if x <= x {

 }